Welcome

 ARCHIV - 20.06.2018, Sachsen, ---: Man Holding a Baby in his arm.
 The Swiss global healthcare Company Novartis presses ahead with a for Swiss conditions generous regulation concerning paternity leave. © ZB

-The Department for Education, Family, Senior Citizens, Women and Youth is the division in the Permanent Representation to the European Union responsible for socio-political issues such as education, family, senior citizens, gender equality, youth and civic engagement policy.
+The Education, Family, Senior Citizens, Women and Youth Unit at the Permanent Representation to the European Union is responsible for socio-political issues relating to education, family, senior citizens, gender equality, children, youth and civic engagement.

-Currently, the focus is on gender equality issues, anti-discrimination and youth policy.
+Currently, the main focus is on education, equality, combating discrimination, and child and youth policy.

-In the field of education and training, the unit follows the activities of the European Union in particular with regard to the following key issues:
+In the field of education and training, the unit monitors and supports the activities of the Union, particularly with regard to the following priorities:

-- Cooperation within the European Higher Education Area, e.g. through the European University initiative
+• Cooperation in the European Higher Education Area, European University Degree (European Universities Initiative)

-In the area of equality and anti-discrimination, the unit follows and monitors the activities of the Union, in particular with regard to the following priorities:
+In the area of equality and anti-discrimination, the unit monitors and supports the activities of the European Union, particularly with regard to the following priorities:

 III.
 Children and Youth Policy

-In the area of youth, the unit monitors and accompanies the activities of the Union, particularly with regard to the following priorities:
+In the area of youth, the unit monitors and supports the Union's measures, particularly with regard to the following priorities:

 Other topics:

-- Family policy (reconciliation of work and family or care / work-life balance, European Child Guarantee, child poverty, migration and refugees)
+• Family policy (reconciliation of work and family life, care, migration and refugees)

-- Senior citizen policy (demographic change, active aging (Active Ageing Index) )
+• Senior citizens' policy (demographic change, active ageing)

-- Engagement policy / promotion of democracy (civic engagement, voluntary services, „Europe for Citizens“ programme, promotion of democracy)
+• Engagement policy / promotion of democracy (civic engagement, voluntary services, promotion of democracy)

 Further information: